 Despite being shut out for the first time this spring the Orioles offense has been very solid batting at a .333 clip since day one.
 There has been a distinct lack of power, the only homerun coming from Chris Gomez of all people.
 But Spring Training isn't the place for homeruns.
 Newly acquired bat Aubrey Huff said it during an on-the-field interview at Friday's game.
 He said that basically spring training was to get your swing up to speed and that he personally was here to work on getting balls to the opposite field while getting his at bats in.
 "Homers will come, but its not important."

-very good so far this spring and that is definitely cause for optimism.
+The Orioles have looked very good so far this spring and that is definitely cause for optimism.
 The pitching staff has been fantastic.
 Even Jaret Wright got in the act with a nice start and win against the lowly Washington Nationals.

 I know lowly might be a little harsh, but seriously, it is going to be a ROUGH season down the parkway this year.
 100 losses, easily.
 The only things they have going for them is a young star in Zimmerman and the fact they play in a very weak National League.